 Welcome to the Department of Marketing!
-We are pleased to provide information about undergraduate and graduate and undergraduate majors and minors, faculty members, and special programs in the department.
+We are pleased to provide information about undergraduate majors and minors, faculty members, and special programs in the department.

-Students preparation in the classroom is complemented by two programs supported, IGNITE and Raiders' Closet.
-First, students can enhance preparation for their professional career by participating in IGNITE.
-It is a professional development program in which students attend workshops on career preparation topics, participate in career fairs, engage with the business community, and participate in student organizations.
-Second, Raiders' Closet helps outfit students needing assistance in obtaining proper professional attire for a job interview.
-We want our Blue Raiders to make a good first impression with a prospective employer.
-Raiders' Closet is a program that can help some students relieve the anxiety of how to dress for an interview.
+- Raiders' Closet - This program helps to outfit students needing assistance in obtaining proper professional attire for a job interview.
+We want Blue Raiders to make a good first impression with a prospective employer.
+Raiders' Closet can help students relieve the anxiety of how to dress for an interview.

 Student organizations and internships are other ways that learning extends beyond the classroom.
-Our American Marketing Association chapter brings together students interested in marketing to learn from professionals who speak at meetings and to participate in projects.
-Also, internship opportunities are available to students majoring in programs in our department through which they can earn course credit, gain work experience, and even land a full-time position after graduation.
+Our American Marketing Association and Collegiate DECA chapters bring together students interested in marketing to learn from guest speakers, network, compete, and participate in numerous leadership and professional development opportunities.
+Internship opportunities are available to students majoring in marketing through which they can earn course credit, gain work experience, and even secure a full-time position after graduation.

-Faculty are available to answer any questions you might have about careers in marketing, business communications, or business education.
-If you would like to visit the office, we are located in the Business and Aerospace Building, (BAS) in office 429 North.
-You may also contact the executive aide, Jaye Kiblinger, by telephone at 615-898-2902 or email firstname.lastname@example.org for information or to be connected to faculty who can answer questions or provide more information
+Faculty are available to answer any questions you might have about careers in marketing.
+If you would like to visit the office, we are located in the Business and Aerospace Building, (BAS) in Room N429.
+You may also contact Emily Madison, Executive Assistant at 615.898.2902 or Emily.Madison@mtsu.edu for information or to be connected to a faculty member who can answer questions or provide more information.